 Jacqueline is a Special Counsel with Spruson & Ferguson Lawyers in the Litigation team.
 She is a commercial litigator, specialising in intellectual property disputes.

-As a lawyer, registered Australian trade marks attorney and registered Australian and New Zealand patent attorney, Jacqueline has acted in numerous contentious intellectual property matters including large-scale patent disputes and proceedings concerning trade marks, designs, copyright, breach of confidence, misleading or deceptive conduct, passing off, and domain names.
+As a lawyer, registered Australian trade mark attorney, and registered Australian and New Zealand patent attorney, Jacqueline has acted in numerous contentious intellectual property matters including large-scale patent disputes.

 Her practice focuses on a broad range of technologies and industries, including telecommunications, gaming and entertainment, minting, electrical, ICT, building and construction, fashion and apparel, and consumer products.
 She represents owners of small to medium sized businesses, and works with directors and in-house counsel of large and multinational companies.

 Jacqueline’s recent experience includes: